| Readers

 fierce divide exists between Price Chopper and Hannaford loyalists,

 making it a farily close call.
-As always, we’re happy to see
+As always, were happy to see

 Honest Weight bringing up the rear.